Traveling to the UK With Your Dog: 2026 Entry Rules

 - Richmond Park: 2,500 acres of deer park, meadows, and woodland.
 Dogs must be under control near deer but can be off-leash in many areas.

 Dog-friendly pubs: The British pub is arguably the most dog-friendly dining establishment in the world.
-The vast majority of traditional pubs welcome dogs, especially in the bar area (as opposed to the restaurant area).
+The vast majority of traditional pubs welcome dogs in the bar area.
 Many have water bowls, dog treats behind the bar, and regular canine visitors.
-Pubs with “dog-friendly” listings on their doors are everywhere.

 London transport: Dogs travel free on all Transport for London services (Tube, buses, Overground, DLR, Elizabeth Line).
 They must be on a leash on escalators and in stations.
 Small dogs can be carried.